maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 var url = $"safe-auth://{encodedReq}";
 System.Diagnostics.Process.Start(url);
 ```
 This code will generate the authorisation request and send it to the authenticator.
-Make sure you launch the SAFE Browser and log in using the Authenticator ([install-safe-browser](#install-safe-browser)) before running the application.
+Make sure you launch the Safe Browser and log in using the Authenticator ([install-safe-browser](#install-safe-browser)) before running the application.

 You would notice a pop-up on the Authenticator prompting authorisation request with the information of the application.